avra-me/temp-landing-page/content/home/summaryCards/analytical-capabilities.md

 icon: people
 color: "#6200EA"
 ---
-<input type="checkbox" checked disabled></input> Distil complex ideas into simple, clear, and user-friendly visualizations, ability to explain sophisticated concepts in an understandable manner.
+<span class="material-icons">task_alt</span> Distil complex ideas into simple, clear, and user-friendly visualizations, ability to explain sophisticated concepts in an understandable manner.

-<input type="checkbox" checked disabled></input> Experience working and leading across small- and large-scale teams/projects in a variety of settings.
+<span class="material-icons">task_alt</span> Experience working and leading across small- and large-scale teams/projects in a variety of settings.